bndw/len.to/content/log/emoji-favicons.md

 ---

-I've been wanting to add a favicon to this site for a while, but the idea of designing one isn't really my cup of tea.
+This website has needed a favicon for a while, but the idea of designing one isn't really my cup of tea.
 Then I had an idea: Why not use an emoji?
 ##

-Turns out [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) can draw images from text and is valid favicon format [supported by most major browsers](https://en.wikipedia.org/wiki/Favicon#File_format_support).
+Turns out [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) can draw images from text and is a valid favicon format [supported by most major browsers](https://en.wikipedia.org/wiki/Favicon#File_format_support).

 ##
 ## Here's how it works

 Create a `favicon.svg` file.
-There's a lot of opinions on what size(s) to make your favicon, but all modern browsers support a 32x32 icon so we'll use that.
+There are a lot of opinions on what size(s) to make your favicon, but modern browsers support a 32x32 icon so we'll use that.
 Just set the `font-size` to 32 and offset the `y` axis by the same amount, so the icon is visible:
 ```
 <svg xmlns="http://www.w3.org/2000/svg">
   <text font-size="32" y="32">🖼</text>